NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 If your account remains suspended for more than 270 days, the account is deactivated.
-If your account is deactivated and you would like it reactivated, you will need to go to `AIM
-<https://aim.rdhpcs.noaa.gov/>`_ and apply for the rdhpcs project to
-begin the vetting process again.
-When you arrive at the AIM website, click on the “Request new access to a project” link.
+If your account is deactivated and you would like it reactivated, you will need to go to `AIM`_ and apply for the rdhpcs project to begin the vetting process again.
+When you arrive at the AIM website, click the **Request new access to a project** link.
 When you are fully approved for the rdhpcs project, you will be emailed further instructions.

-Use `AIM <https://aim.rdhpcs.noaa.gov/>`_ to apply for the rdhpcs project.
-Click on the *Request new access to a project* link.
+Use `AIM` to apply for the rdhpcs project.
+Click **Request new access to a project**.
 When you are fully approved for the rdhpcs project, you will be emailed further instructions.

 ..
 Note::

    Deactivation will reset your default shell to ``/bin/bash``.
-If you wish it to be anything else, log into `AIM
-   <https://aim.rdhpcs.noaa.gov/>`_, click on the *View your
-   information in the system, update the Sponsoring Organization*.
+If you wish it to be anything else, log into `AIM`, click on the *View your information in the system, update the Sponsoring Organization*.
 Scroll down to the section that displays your Default shell and change it, then scroll down to the bottom of the page and hit the *Submit changes* button.

 .. _role_accounts: